loginom/loginom-help-en-omegat/data/integration/connections/list/wh-mssql.md

    * **Show system tables**: when selecting this flag in the import wizard that uses this connection, the system DB tables available to a user become visible.
    * **Quote names**: if the database objects names (for example, names of tables, fields) contain spaces or reserved characters, it is required to use framing characters fixing the name start and end.
    * **Configure quotes** represents the information field that enables to define which framing characters are used for connection to this DB.
 Square brackets are used for MS SQL.
-   * **Значение кодировки** — позволяет задать язык сообщений сервера БД и кодовую страницу для значений символьных типов, представленных не в UNICODE: char, varchar, text.
+   * **Encoding value** enables to set the message language of the DB server and codepage for the values related to the character types represented not in UNICODE: char, varchar, text.
    * **Do not use DBMS client**: this parameter is not available for MS SQL.
    * **Clear pool when deactivated** enables to clear the pool of the Loginom Integrator packages frequently used in the batch processing saved for quick call upon the node deactivation.
 This parameter is disabled by default.